 6. Nuclear war: massive stockpiles of nuclear weapons around the globe could wreak destruction if they were to get into the wrong hands.

 7. Robot ascension: Forget “The Terminator.”
 Killing machines are not far from reality.
 The United Nations recently called for a ban on killer robots.

 8. Overpopulation: With the global population at 7 billion and counting, many conservationists think population growth is a threat to Earth.

 10. Zombies attack: Hey, even if there are no zombies during the apocalypse, you’ll still need to protect your home and yourself from dangerous looters and squatters that are looking for a place to stay.

-3. Fresh water Get plenty of bottles water with a long shelf life and lots and lots of water purification tablets.
-Do not drink any water laying around on the ground.
-With the breakdown in society the population will have been shitting and dying in rivers, lakes, streams and puddles.
-They are all dirty, disease ridden cesspools of death, and the water will be dirty too.
-Don’t think cannibalism: Human beings are not fat-free, disease free or even that tasty.
+3. Fresh water Get plenty of bottles of water with a long shelf life and lots and lots of water purification tablets.
+Do not drink any water lying around on the ground.
+With the breakdown in society, the population will have been shitting and dying in rivers, lakes, streams, and puddles.
+They are all dirty, disease-ridden cesspools of death, and the water will be dirty too.
+Don’t think cannibalism: Human beings are not fat-free, disease-free, or even that tasty.

 4. Get guns.
 Be Prepared – learn to shoot, and know where to loot guns from.

 5. Supplies, supplies, supplies.
 Your money will be no use to anyone when the big end comes.
-Stock up on obscure items like dry dog food, batteries, socks and get a large library of vegetable seeds.
+Stock up on obscure items like dry dog food, batteries, and socks, and get a large library of vegetable seeds.
 You can use some of these items to barter for things later on.

-6. Create a group that includes electrician, doctor, gardening expert, butcher, carpenter, survival expert, martial arts teacher, cook.
+6. Create a group that includes an electrician, doctor, gardening expert, butcher, carpenter, survival expert, martial arts teacher, and cook.